raseward14/README_Generator/test.md

 To use the application, start by forking the git repository to your local machine, and opening the README_Generator directory with the command line.
 From there, you can run node index.js to begin building your README.

 ## Usage
 In this section, you can outline the usage instructions and examples for your project.
-This command line application is dynamic, and applicable for any README, regardless of the topic its associated with.
+This command line application is dynamic and applicable for any README, regardless of the topic its associated with.

 ## License
 * Link for more information: (https://opensource.org/licenses/MIT)